-- Care when you are temporarily traveling outside of the state where you live as described below. - Mental health care.
-Please see section III.
-Covered Benefits, Mental Health and Substance Use Disorder Treatment for information on this benefit. - Special services that do not require a Referral that are listed in section I.D.8.
+the Treatment of Substance Use Disorders) for information on this benefit.

+• Special services that do not require a Referral that are listed in section I.E.7.
 Services That Do Not Require a Referral.

 Either your PCP or a covering Plan Provider is available to direct your care 24 hours a day.
 Talk to your PCP and find out what arrangements are available for care after normal business hours.
 Some PCPs may have covering physicians after hours and others may have extended office or clinic hours.